Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

-# # External Terminology Service integration with AHDS FHIR service
+# External Terminology Service integration with AHDS FHIR service

 Sample shows how an external terminology service can be used in conjunction with the AHDS FHIR service by providing a unified endpoint for AHDS FHIR service as well as Terminology Operations.

 ## Architecture
-This architecture explains how a web application communicates with a terminology service or FHIR service via an API management service(APIM).
+This architecture explains how a web application communicates with a terminology service and FHIR service via an Azure API management service (APIM).

 <img src="./images/Architecture.png" height="300">